Antuan69/ORCAView_2/README.md

     - Cancel running jobs and manage the queue order.
     - View live output files for running calculations.
 - **Flexible Input Generation:** Supports a wide variety of ORCA methods, basis sets, solvation models, and keywords.
+- **Custom Input Blocks:** A dedicated tab to add any of the official ORCA input blocks (%geom, %casscf, etc.) with custom keywords, providing advanced control over the calculation.
 - **Portable Builds:** Includes a PyInstaller script to create a standalone, portable version for Windows.

 ## Installation and Usage